alexqfredrickson/notes/devops/kubernetes.md

 StatefulSets are used when Pods need to be "stateful", in the sense that ordering and uniqueness matters.
 The pods that StatefulSets create have "sticky identities" with persistent identifiers.

 You would use a StatefulSet if you need stable network identifiers, stable storage, ordered deployments/scaling, or ordered rolling updates.

+StatefulSets require headless services for DNS resolution and stable network identities.

+StatefulSets can be used to ensure that n-many containers are always running, if you (for instance) need to prevent split-brain issues.

 ### DaemonSets